Amitie10g/WebArchiveBOT/README.md

 ## TODO

-* Add support for MySQL and Postgres
+* Add support for MySQL and Postgres (done, needs testing).
-* Add a search bar
+* Add a search bar.

 ## License